AnyPlace: Learning Generalized Object Placement for Robot Manipulation: Experimental Evaluation

-Now we aim to investigate how the coverage changes with the increase in the number of samples taken from each model.
-With how NSM and RPDiff are designed, we can only take independent samples from the model until as many possible placement modes are covered.
-In the case of \ourmethod and \energyvlm, the high-level VLM module predicts possible placement locations, so we can perform sampling for each mode.
-We perform an equal number of samples in each and compare performance for the same total number of samples for each model.
-All models used in this evaluation are trained on the multitask dataset.
+\textbf{Placement Coverage: Multi-Modal Insertion \& Hanging.} We now investigate how coverage changes as the number of samples taken from each model increases.
+Given the design of NSM and RPDiff, we can only take independent samples from the model until all possible placement modes are covered.
+In contrast, for \ourmethod and \energyvlm, the high-level VLM module predicts possible placement locations, allowing us to perform sampling for each mode separately.
+We perform an equal number of samples for each mode and compare performance based on the same total number of samples across all models.

-In \autoref{fig:vialinsertion_coverage} we show results for the vial insertion task. \ourmethod achieves close to its maximum performance after with a single sample at each mode, outperforming other models with 100 samples.
-This is due to its high placement success rate and the VLM's strong reasoning ability in identifying various possible placement locations.
-A similar trend is observed for the \energyvlm models; however, due to a lower placement success rate, the model plateaus at around 73\%.
-In contrast, RPDiff, despite being a diffusion-based model that should capture multimodal outputs, fails in this regard, with coverage fluctuating below 10\%.
-Even the NSM regression model outperforms it in this case, but still stays far below either of the methods utilizing the high-level VLM module.
+In \autoref{fig:vialinsertion_coverage}, we show results for the vial insertion task. \ourmethod rapidly approaches peak performance with a single sample per mode due to its high placement success rate and the VLM's strong reasoning in identifying diverse placement locations. \energyvlm models show a similar trend but plateau at 73\% due to lower success rates.
+In contrast, RPDiff fails to capture multimodality, with coverage below 10\%, and is outperformed even by the NSM regression model.
+For hanging, we assess generalization across racks with varied sizes, geometries, and stick spacing.
+The placement coverage is reported in \autoref{fig:hanging_coverage}.
+As with vial insertion, \ourmethod consistently achieves 100\% coverage with fewer samples.
+While RPDiff improves here, its coverage saturates at 90\%, revealing limited generalization.
+In contrast, \ourmethod’s coarse predictions guide the fine model to focus on local placement, enabling robust generalization across object variations.